standardebooks/manual/7-high-level-structural-patterns.rst

 			<td>I didn’t think it polite to listen, sir.</td>
 		</tr>

 #.
-When several personas speak at once, or a group of personas ("The Actors") speaks at once, the containing :html:`<tr>` element has the :value:`together` class, and the first :html:`<td>` child has a :html:`rowspan` attribute corresponding to the number of lines spoken together.
+When several personas speak at once, or a group of personas (“The Actors”) speaks at once, the containing :html:`<tr>` element has the :value:`together` class, and the first :html:`<td>` child has a :html:`rowspan` attribute corresponding to the number of lines spoken together.

 	.. code:: css